phonedotcom/API-SDK-objc/docs/SWGContactsApi.md

         completionHandler: (void (^)(SWGContactFull* output, NSError* error)) handler;
 ```

-Add a new address book contact for an extension
+Add a new address book contact for an extension.

-For more on the input fields, see Account Contacts.
+Add a new address book contact for an extension.
+See Account Contacts for more info on the fields in each item.

 ### Example
 ```objc